-Insurers: Promoting resilience saves lives and properties has been added to your bookmarks.
+Insurers: Promoting resilience saves lives and properties has been saved

 Insurers: Promoting resilience saves lives and properties